iDoRecall/comparisons/JavaScript-WYSIWYG-editors.md

 While building [iDoRecall](http://idorecall.com), we have evaluated every single editor listed [here](https://github.com/cheeaun/mooeditable/wiki/Comparison-of-Javascript-WYSIWYG-editors) and [here](http://designhuntr.com/jquery-text-editor-plugins/).
 While Markdown is great, it can't carry on much of the formatting that our audience is likely to encounter in the wild, so we looked for a WYSIWYG editor with the following features:

 * correct pasting of minimally rich text from a variety of online sources (Google Docs, StackOverflow)
-* paste images from clipboard directly, the way GitHub, Slack or Google Docs work
+* paste images from clipboard directly, the way Slack, Imgur, GitHub, Google Docs and StackOverflow work
 * usable on modern browsers and mobile devices; IE < 9 support not important
 * relatively lightweight
 * preferrably open source licensed, preferrably MIT